MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking.md

 A globally distributed design is recommended where Azure services come together to provide a highly available application.
 The global load balancer combined with regional stamps provides that guarantee through reliable connectivity.

 The regional stamps are the deployable unit in the architecture.
-The ability to quickly deploy a new stamp provide scalability and supports high availability.
+The ability to quickly deploy a new stamp provides scalability and supports high availability.
 The stamps follow an isolated [virtual network design](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#isolated-virtual-networks).
 Cross-stamp traffic isn't recommended.
 Virtual network peerings or VPN connections to other stamps aren't required.

 The architecture is intentional in defining the regional stamps as short-lived.
 The global state of the infrastructure is stored in the regional resources.